Focus and Scope

 The CJE is a broad-based Journal that, from multiple perspectives, takes up issues that are critical to the education community.
 The CJE aims to be a forum for authors to share ideas and connect theory to practice in meaningful ways for the education community in Canada and beyond, including scholars, funding agencies, researchers, educators, practitioners, learning communities, policy makers, and the public.
 The CJE’s goal is to foster understanding and societal betterment through the publication of articles describing research-generated insights and solutions.

-The Canadian Journal of Education has an H-index of 19, according to SCImago (2014).
+The Canadian Journal of Education has an H-index of 28, according to SCImago (2018).
 The CJE’s acceptance rate is approximately 20 percent.
-The CJE is indexed in Scopus, Periodicals Index Online, EBSCO Education Source, Educational Research Abstracts, and PsycINFO.
+The CJE is indexed in Periodicals Index Online, EBSCO Education Source, Educational Research Abstracts, and PsycINFO.

 Articles must address a question and present an investigation into an issue; they should be based in a scholarly context (literature review), and contribute to scholarship in education.
 The CJE does not publish teaching materials or administrative documents.
 Authors are responsible for receiving ethics approval from their own institutions.